About U.S. Bank FlexPerks Travel Rewards Visa Signature Card

 We think that the FlexPerks Travel Rewards card has some excellent advantages and few disadvantages.

 The strength of this card is undoubtedly the redemption rates for airfare.
-The card’s redemption structure means that you could book a $400 ticket with 20,000 points, which is an unprecedented rewards rate (1,000 points = $20).
+The card’s redemption rate means that you could book a $400 ticket with your 26,667 sign-up points, which is an unprecedented rewards rate for travel cards with an annual fee of less than $100.

 Also, the card’s points bonuses are pretty incredible, too, since no other travel card with an annual fee under $100 gives you three categories from which you can get double points.